slaydenriley/banjo_deals/README.md

 ## Usage

-Simply enter the CLI by running ruby bin/banjo and follow the on-screen instructions.
+Start the CLI by entering "banjo" into the terminal.

 ## Development